BauerCU/TidyData/README.md

 Second, test and train data are combined, columns with information on mean() and std() are extracted with the grep() function, and activities are transformed into a factor with informative labels.
 This intermediate dataset is exported as a txt file "TidyData_mean-sd.txt".

 Finally, the data is splitted based on the metadata "set", "subject", and "activity", and the ColumnMeans are calculated.
 The resulting matrix is tranformed into a data frame and the metadata (which have been concatenated by the data transformations) are extracted into single columns again using gsub().
-The resulting final dataframe "mini.df" is exported as txt file "TidyData_subjectAVG.txt.
+The resulting final dataframe "mini.df" is exported as txt file "TidyData_subjectAVG.txt".